What Is a Virginia Auto Dealer Bond?

-In the state of Virginia, vehicle dealerships are required to follow certain licensing rules in order to comply with current laws.
-One of the requirements necessary to be licensed as an auto dealer involves obtaining a surety bond, known as a Virginia auto dealer bond.
-This surety bond helps protect the buying public from fraudulent or illegal business practices that may cause financial harm.
+Vehicle dealerships in the state of Virginia must follow certain licensing rules to comply with current laws.
+One of the requirements for licensure as an auto dealer involves obtaining a Virginia auto dealer bond.
+This surety bond protects the buying public from fraudulent or illegal business practices that may cause financial harm.

 Virginia Auto Dealer Bond Obligee Details